demisto/content-docs/docs/integrations/dev-setup.md

 If you would like to write [unit tests](unit-testing) and run them, as we do in our CI process (within docker), you must install docker.
 See: https://docs.docker.com/install/ for install options.

 ### Nodejs and NPM
 Optional.
-We use nodejs for validating README documentation files for Integrations/Automations/Playbooks.
-If you are creating README documentation files, we recommend installing nodejs to be able to validate the files locally.
-Nodejs installation instructions for your target platform are available at: https://nodejs.org/en/download/package-manager/.
+We use Node.js for validating README documentation files for Integrations, Automations and Playbooks.
+If you are creating README documentation files, we recommend installing Node.js to be able to validate the files locally.
+Node.js installation instructions for your target platform are available at: https://nodejs.org/en/download/package-manager/.

 ## Setting Up a Development Repository
 [Fork](https://guides.github.com/activities/forking/) the Cortex XSOAR Content repository and create a branch for your contribution.